sahilramani/sahilramani.github.io/_posts/2020-10-29-how-to-setup-python3-and-jupyter-notebook-on-jetson-nano.md

 These modules can be installed individually, but it only makes sense to do them all at once.

 ## Step 7 : Configure Jupyter Notebook
-Once Jupyter Notebook is installed, it’s advisable to configure it to your needs.
-Let’s start by generating a configuration file for Jupyter.
+Once Jupyter Notebook is installed, it's advisable to configure it to your needs.
+Let's start by generating a configuration file for Jupyter.

     jupyter notebook --generate-config

 Once created, we would need to edit the config file.
 Some settings here may differ from those on your setup, but the idea remains the same.
-Let’s open the configuration file.
+Let's open the configuration file.

     vim /home/sahil/.jupyter/jupyter_notebook_config.py